Generalised Coupling and An Elementary Algorithm for the Quantum Schur Transform: Reducing to Logarithmically Many Ancillas

 \section{Reducing to Logarithmically Many Ancillas}

-Here we show how to reduce the number of ancillary qubits used by our algorithm for the Schur transform to logarithmic, thereby matching the number of ancillas used in previous implementations.
-Interestingly, we will not be able to perform this same reduction on general PQC unitaries - the problem as to whether this can be done is left open.
+Here, we show how to reduce the number of ancillary qubits used by our algorithm for the Schur transform to logarithmic, thereby matching the smallest number of ancillas used in previous implementations.
+Furthermore, this algorithm has the same run time (asymptotically) as our original one, as is discussed in Appendix \ref{runtime}, which is the lowest proved gate sequence length for the quantum Schur transform of which we are aware.
+Interestingly, we will not be able to perform this same reduction to a logarithmic number of ancillas on general PQC unitaries - the problem as to whether this can be done is left open.

 Our reduction to logarithmically many ancillas for the Schur transform relies on the following observation.
 As well as the root $J$ and $M$ values, a Schur state is specified by $n-2$ internal $j$-values, $j_1, ..., j_{n-2}$.
 Given $j_p$ for $p < n-2$, $j_{p+1}$ may either be $j_p+1/2$ or $j_p-1/2$, unless $j_p = 0$, in which case $j_{p+1} = 1/2$, by the usual rules of addition of angular momentum.
 Therefore, $j_{p+1}$ has at most two `choices' when given the value of $j_p$, which is a decision that we may encode into a qubit\footnote{Note that for a general PQC unitary, given the two $j$-values above a vertex, the $j$-value below the vertex may take more than 2 values - in general it may take linearly many values.
 This prevents our reduction to a logarithmic number of ancillary qubits from generalising to all PQC unitaries.}.

 The natural way to do this is using Yamanouchi symbols - explained, for example, in \cite{SchurSampling}.
 These are bit strings representing such sequences of $j$-values.
 The idea is, quite simply, that a $1$ represents an increased $j$-value, a $0$ represents a decrease, and we start from $1/2$.
 Thus, the sequence of $j$-values $j_1 = 0$, $j_2 = 1/2$, $j_3 = 1$ is represented by the Yamanouchi symbol 011.